sandipan-kundu1/Weather-App/README.md

 # Weather App ☀️🌧️

 ## Overview
 The **Weather App** is a sleek and user-friendly web application that provides real-time weather updates for any location worldwide.
-Built with **React.js**, it fetches accurate weather data using an external API and presents it in a clean, responsive UI.
+It fetches accurate weather data using an external API and presents it in a clean, responsive UI.

 🔹 Get **current temperature, humidity, wind speed, and weather conditions** in an instant!
 🔹 Perfect for travelers, commuters, and weather enthusiasts.